<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=668213823346747&amp;ev=PageView&amp;noscript=1">

 Verbal Tip #1: Practice careful reading.
 The test creators specialize in making up really attractive wrong answers, but each question contains clues to the answer.
 Careful reading will help you make the best choice.

 Verbal Tip #2: Remember that this is a timed test.
-Make the most of your time by getting the easy questions out of the way first, reserving more time for the ones you are less certain of.
+Make the most of your time by getting the easy questions out of the way first, reserving more time for the ones you're less certain of.

 Verbal Tip #3: If you need to guess, make educated guesses by eliminating the obvious wrong answers first.

 This third section of the GRE tests your ability to compare two quantities (A and B).
-Note that in each question, you will be given the exact same four answer choices, so get to know the choices well.
+Note that in each question, you'll be given the exact same four answer choices, so get to know the choices well.

 Quantitative Sample 1: